 Little Corellas control program

-To manage Little Corella activity, we undertake a control program during the month of November to decrease the negative impacts of large flocks.
+To manage Little Corella activity, our contractors undertake an annual program commencing in December to deter and disperse the large flocks and decrease the negative impacts.
 The control program includes:

-- the use of rotating or strobing lights, high powered torches, and starting pistols
+- the use of flashing or strobing lights, high powered torches, and starting pistols

 - the use of bird-scaring cartridges and live ammunition in selected and appropriate locations, purely for deterrence